Skip to main content

 Going all in on agent specialization

-The company’s 320 support agents have a mammoth task of their own, providing 24/7 service to North America and Europe in six languages: English, French, Portuguese, Spanish, Italian, and German.
+The company’s 320 support agents have a mammoth task of their own, providing 24/7 service to North America and Europe in nine languages, including English, French, Portuguese, Spanish, Italian, and German.
 It takes a lot of coordination to keep millions of global customers satisfied and empower an ever-evolving workforce of movers and plumbers, drivers and doers (aka Taskers).

 To create effective and efficient CX experiences, Taskrabbit divided its support organization into three teams that each focus on different user groups: Taskers on the B2B side, Clients on the B2C side, and Registrants (new Taskers onboarding).
 That specialization is important, because each user group has their own needs, vocabulary, and preferred channels, with Taskers more likely to use chat and clients often choosing phone support.